krishnavenisshiju-afk/to-do-list/README.md

 # portfolio
-my first project pls dont judge
+my first project(judging is not allowed)